Improving SUSY Spectrum Determinations at the LHC with Wedgebox Technique: The N-MST Method of Nojiri et al.

-Fig.~\ref{fig:wedgeplots}(b,c) is color-coded to show the separate distributions of events from different production channels (A, H, or DP 'direct') and by their assorted neutralino-pair types; these distributions agree with remarks in the previous paragraph.
-Note, however, the presence of `bad' events which do not distribute themselves nicely within the kinematic bounds and which are typically due to chargino decays.
-Though nearly 10 percent of the total number of events are bad events, about half of these are excluded by rejecting events outside the overall wedge structure, nicely illustrating the strength of the wedgebox technique.
+As in Fig.~\ref{fig:sps1a-full}(b,c), Fig.~\ref{fig:wedgeplots}(b,c) is color-coded\footnote{ Color-coding is of course an unfair advantage available in simulations but unavailable to experimentalists.
+It is shown in the plots here to give the reader a clearer picture of what processes are actually occurring at significant rates.
+Information from this color-coding does not enter into any of the analyses results (mass values) found in this work.} to show the separate distributions of events from different production channels (A, H, or 'direct' production $\equiv$ DP) and by their assorted neutralino-pair types; these distributions agree with remarks in the previous paragraph.
+Note, however, the presence of `Bad' events which do not distribute themselves nicely within the kinematic bounds and which are typically due to chargino decays.
+Though nearly 10 percent of the total number of events are `Bad몶 events, about half of these are excluded by rejecting events outside the overall wedge structure, again nicely illustrating the strength of the wedgebox technique\footnote{Recently, \cite{Bai:2010hd} has also discussed ideas for excluding such bad events.}.

 Without the assistance of the wedgebox plot, one might be led to assume that events with $M_{ee,\mu\mu} < 60\, \hbox{GeV}$ correspond mostly to the decay topology of (\ref{Adecay}) with $i=j=2$.
 This, however, leads to a Higgs boson mass distribution as shown in Fig.~\ref{fig:histos}a.
 There is neither a clear peak nor any kind of distinguishing feature near the correct value of $M_A = 600\, \hbox{GeV}$.
 Evidently, what might seem the natural choice of using events from the densest region of the wedgebox plot is not optimal.